Ramitha14/spring-xml-demo/README.md

 class and print out custom messages.
 In the BeanLifecycleDemoBean bean definition, in beans.xml, set the customInit() and customDestroy() methods to be called.

+Task 6:

+From the bean-lifecycle branch of spring-xml-demo repo create a bean-post- processor branch.

+Add a BeanPostProcessorDemoBean class in com.stackroute.demo that implements BeanPostProcessor
+Override the required methods to print out messages.
+Define BeanLifecycleDemoBean as a bean in beans.xml.
+Run the application and observe the result.